Salma Hayek Showers in a Bikini in Sizzling Photo

 "#water the most beautiful delicious and precious necessity of humans," she wrote.

-On Saturday, she shared a photo of her sitting in a different bikini in a shallow pool while holding binoculars.
+On Saturday, she shared a photo of her sitting in a multi-colored bikini in a shallow pool while holding binoculars.

 Hayek recently opened up about diet, body image and aging in an interview with Net-A-Porter's digital magazine, The EDIT.